benfeather/gulp-boilerplate/README.md

   - Enable/disable all of the related tasks
   - Enable/disble directory "cleaning"
   - Enable/disable source maps
-  - etc.
+  - Create new code bundles

 ### Bundles

-This boilerplate allows you to create separate files ("bundles") by simply adding objects to the bundles array in the task config:
+You can create separate files ("bundles") by simply adding objects to the bundles array in the task config.

 ```js
 const styles = {